Tensor products of Leibniz bimodules and Grothendieck rings: Grothendieck rings

-Note that the Grothendieck ring $\K^\bi(0)$ of the zero algebra is the ring of integers which is also the smallest example $\zbb\circledast\zbb$ of a unital commutative product.
+It is clear from the definition of the multiplication that $A\circledast B$ is a~unital commutative ring with unity $1$: \begin{proposition} If $A$ and $B$ are unital commutative rings, then the unital commutative product $A\circledast B$ is a~unital commutative ring with unity $1$. \end{proposition} Note that the Grothendieck ring $\K^{\bi}(0)$ of the zero algebra is the ring of integers which is also the smallest example of a~unital commutative product $\zbb\circledast\zbb$.
 In particular, this unital commutative product is associative.
-In the following we will see that this is rather the exception than the rule.
+In the following we will see that this is an exception to the rule.

 In fact, it turns out that quite often unital commutative products do not satisfy any of the usual associativity properties (associative, alternative, Jordan identity, power-associative).
-Note that every commutative ring clearly is reflexive and 3$^{\rm rd}$ power-associative.
-Moreover, a commutative ring is left alternative exactly when it is right alternative.
-Consequently, a commutative ring that is not alternative is neither left nor right alternative.\footnote{See \cite{S} or \cite{BMS} for the precise definitions of these associativity properties.} For later applications we need the following criterion which gives sufficient conditions for the failure of each of the first three of the associativity properties mentioned above.
+Note that every commutative ring clearly is reflexive and 3$^\textrm{rd}$ power\--as\-so\-cia\-tive.
+Moreover, a~commutative ring is left alternative exactly when it is right alternative.
+Consequently, a~commutative ring that is not alternative is neither left nor right alternative\footnote{See~\cite{BMS} or~\cite{S} for the precise definitions of the associativity properties.}.
+For later applications, we need the following criterion, which gives sufficient conditions for the failure of each of the first three of the associativity properties mentioned above.